 Are you curious about saving seeds from your garden?
 Or from veggies you bought at a farmer’s market or grocery store?
 Gardeners across the country are saving their own seeds to develop plants with the qualities they value, and that are adapted to their own specific gardens.
 Join Extension Master Gardeners Libby Good and Kathryn Kellam to learn when and how to save seeds, which ones are likely to be reliable, and which ones may surprise you.
 Choose wisely and you may develop your very own heirloom strain!

 Join us at our celebration of Fall and nature with plants, crafts, food and education!
 Taste foods and beverages featuring herbs; Visit the Ball-Sellers House for tours and the Glencarlyn Library for story time at 10:30 am; Buy Native plants, pottery, honey, T-shirts; Make sachets from dried herbs; Learn from Extension Master Gardeners!

 Stop by while you're at the Fairlington Farmers Market!
 Extension Master Gardeners Anne Reed and Debbie Keefe will introduce the Green Invaders (invasive plants) and Groot (the superhero that controls and can protect native plants).
 Children will see some of Virginia’s “Dirty Dozen” Green Invaders and learn why they are harmful.
 Kids will hear about Groot’s “mastermind plan” to grow natives.
 A free native plant will be offered per family.
 For children ages 5-10.
 Due to space limitations, participants are limited to 15 kids – first come, first served.

-Come sample the many kinds of peppers that we grow and tour the garden!
+Come sample the many kinds of peppers we grow and tour the garden!
 Extension Master Gardeners will answer questions about growing peppers and other beloved summer crops.
-We’ll also cover other topics such as composting, soil preparation, seed selection, protecting crops from insects and animals, and ideas for your garden this Fall.
+We’ll also cover topics such as composting, soil preparation, seed selection, protecting crops from insects and animals, and ideas for your garden this Fall.